How Long Can A Bearded Dragon Go Without Food Before Starving?

 Some Guidelines For How Long A Bearded Dragon Can Go Without Food

 The following table goes through some scenarios to give you some guidelines for how long an adult bearded dragon can go without food.
-The table applies only to adult bearded dragons.

 |Scenario||Duration Without Eating|